 In conclusion: There are studies available to suggest the benefits that may occur from taking omega-3’s especially in line with your heart and joints.
 This proves to be extremely useful for individuals who dislike or do not eat enough fish throughout the week.

 4. Methyl sulfonyl methane (MSM)

 MSM is a substance that can be naturally found in fruits, vegetables, grains, animals, and humans.
 It’s thought to provide sulfur to make other chemicals in the body.

-In one study, when compared to a placebo, MSM had in fact improved post-exercise muscle and joint pain at clinically significant levels.11 There are also many other studies that have found chronic consumption of MSM to result in less muscle damage post-exercise.12
+In one study, when compared to a placebo, MSM had in fact improved post-exercise muscle at clinically significant levels.11 There are also many other studies that have found chronic consumption of MSM to result in less muscle damage post-exercise.12

 The suggested dosage to take of MSM is ~1g a day.